coryan/coryan.github.io/_posts/2017-01-16-on-benchmarking-part-4.md

 |       map |  1266           | 1283           |

 Because the sample size gets higher with larger standard deviations we use the upper values for the confidence intervals.
+So we are going with $$1283$$ as our estimate of standard deviation.

 ### Side Note: Equal Variance